We Americans were brazen on this, our third trip to Pembrokeshire, Wales, and decided to rent a car.

 Jackie, the mom, felt reassured when she pointed something out to Jenny and her daughter casually responded, “I got this, Mom.”

 Initially, Jenny wanted the little roads, logically thinking we—and the residents—would be safer with less cars around.
-We were thinking that the main roads would be like driving in no-straight-line-to-anywhere Pittsburgh where traffic is such a hassle.
+We believed the main roads would be like driving in no-straight-line-to-anywhere Pittsburgh where traffic is a hassle.
 We quickly discovered that the ‘burgh has nothing in common with Wales, even if we had driven in the comparably sized city of Cardiff (both around the 300k population mark).
-After a day or two of driving on roads often no wider than the car (roads four meters aka 13 feet wide give or take if it’s coded on the map in gold or yellow—my husband’s Yukon is almost seven feet wide), learning to navigate a pull over—often with backing up—as other vehicles approached, Jenny declared it was okay to aim for the A roads.
+After a day or two of driving on roads often no wider than the car .… (Aside: Roads four meters aka 13 feet wide give or take if it’s coded on the map in gold or yellow.
+My husband’s Yukon is almost seven feet wide) ….
+Learning to navigate a pull over—often with backing up—as other vehicles approached, Jenny declared it was okay to aim for the A roads.